Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 Cracked Screen

-A cracked screen reduces value by 40-50% but doesn't make the phone worthless.
-An iPhone 12 Pro Max with a cracked screen is still worth roughly $125-150.
+A cracked screen reduces value noticeably but does not make the phone worthless.
+An iPhone 12 Pro Max with a cracked screen still pulls meaningful cash.
 The display can be replaced during refurbishment, and the rest of the phone's components retain their full value.
 GadgetRenu accepts phones with cracked screens.

 Bad Battery (Below 80%)

-A degraded battery reduces value by $20-40 for these older models.
+A degraded battery reduces value somewhat for these older models.
 Battery replacement is one of the most common refurbishment steps, so companies like GadgetRenu factor this in rather than rejecting the phone.
 A phone with 72% battery health is still very much sellable.
+For tips on checking your iPhone's battery health before selling, see how to check iPhone battery health before selling.

 Carrier Locked

-A carrier-locked phone is worth 5-15% less than unlocked, but it's still sellable.
+A carrier-locked phone is worth somewhat less than unlocked, but it is still sellable.
 If the phone is paid off, consider unlocking it first (free through your carrier) to maximize value.
 If it's locked and you can't unlock it, sell it anyway — the value is still significant.

 Cosmetic Wear (Scratches, Scuffs, Dents)

 Normal wear and tear reduces the value but doesn't eliminate it.
-A phone graded "Good" instead of "Excellent" loses about 15-20% of value.
-A phone graded "Fair" loses about 30-40%.
+A phone graded "Good" instead of "Excellent" loses a moderate share of value.
+A phone graded "Fair" loses more.
 Even a phone in "Poor" cosmetic condition has parts value.

 Water Damage

-Water damage is the most significant issue, potentially reducing value by 50-70%.
+Water damage is the most significant issue, potentially reducing value substantially.
 However, water-damaged phones still have value for their non-affected components.
 GadgetRenu will assess and quote water-damaged phones honestly.

 Won't Turn On / Dead

 Even a completely non-functional iPhone has value.
 The logic board, cameras, display (if uncracked), and other components can be harvested for repairs.
-Expect roughly 30-50% of the functional phone's value, depending on the issue.
+Expect a meaningful share of the functional phone's value, depending on the issue.

 The takeaway: no matter what condition your old iPhone is in, it's almost certainly worth more than $0.
 Get a quote and find out.
 GadgetRenu's nationwide free shipping means it costs you nothing to find out what your phone is worth.
 For more on selling iPhones in various conditions, see How Much Is My iPhone Worth?